astropy/astropy/docs/io/registry.rst

    def my_table_writer(table, filename, overwrite=False):
-       ...  # Write the table out to a file
+       ...  # Write the table out to a file return ...  # generally None, but other values are not forbidden.

 Writer functions should take a dataset object (either an instance of the :class:`~astropy.table.Table` or :class:`~astropy.nddata.NDData`